-Guests are individuals who come to a residence hall to visit a specific resident.
-The resident host must meet their guest with their Owl Card and guest card at the security desk to sign them into their residence hall.
-The guests must present a valid picture identification (i.e., driver's license, military identification, college or Owl Card) to complete the sign-in process.
+Guest are individuals who come to a residence hall to visit a specific resident.
+Before Fall 2024, resident hosts would meet their guests at the security desk with their Owl Card and guest card to sign them into their residence hall.
+Guests would present a valid photo identification (e.g., driver's license, military identification, college identification, or Owl Card) to complete the sign-in process.
+Starting in August 2024, the guest management process transitioned to a digital system where students register their guests online.
+Security officers will still check guests' valid identifications, but they will no longer retain the identifications at the security desk with the guest cards.